genotoul-bioinfo/Binette/README.md

 # Overview

-Binette is a fast and accurate binning refinement tool that constructs high quality MAGs from the output of multiple binning tools.
+Binette is a fast and accurate binning refinement tool to constructs high quality MAGs from the output of multiple binning tools.

 From the input bin sets, Binette constructs new hybrid bins.
 A bin can be seen as a set of contigs.
 Based on this property when a least two bins overlap (they share at least one contig), Binette creates new bins using basic set operations:
 - Intersection bin: contigs shared by the overlapping bins.